CSCfi/csc-user-guide/docs/data/datasets/using-datasets.md

 ## Versioning and documenting
 => perussisältö: join versioning of code & data
 => uutta sisältöä?
-=> lisensoinnista tuotu tänne, sama teksti myös publishiningissa
+=> lisensoinnista tuotu tänne nämä kaksi:

 ### What if the dataset terms of use are made by the producers themselves?